Ashwain1502/Inventory-Control-Management/README.md

 # Inventory-Control-Management
 An Inventory Control Management web application developed using HTML, CSS, JavaScript, Node.js, and MySql.
-Users can check no. of products at any given time and many queries along with it like checking sales for the past day, month, and year.
+Users can check number of the products at any given time and many queries, like checking sales for the past day, month, and year.

 ## Functions Implemented
 1. Users can view the available products and orders taken in the past.